The University of Maine Admissions office has all the information new students will need to launch their program of study.

 The Advisor’s Handbook has a lot of valuable information for both advisors and advisees.
 Students can get a sense of what they can expect from their advisor, as well as what their advisor expects from them by reading this section of the handbook.

 Do you need help?
-Student Affairs has a wonderful page that lists key administrative offices, campus support centers, campus involvement opportunities, and more.
+Student Support Services has a wonderful page that lists key administrative offices, campus support centers, campus involvement opportunities, and more.

 Your source for information regarding UMaine academics, policies, and regulations.

 The Tutor Program, a part of the University’s College Success Programs, provides small group tutoring for UMaine students who need academic assistance in 100 and 200 level, non-web based courses.